 This is the most serious type of event.
 Radioactive matter could be released outside the station site.
 Sirens will sound.
 A General Emergency is the only event that might require you to take specific steps to protect yourself and your family.
 Find a local radio or TV station that is broadcasting emergency information and listen for instructions.
 Be prepared to follow instructions promptly.

-Get a kit.
 Have supplies on hand to last at least three days for each family member.
-Store these supplies in easy to carry containers such as backpacks, duffel bags or plastic storage containers.
+Store these supplies in easy-to-carry containers such as backpacks, duffel bags, or plastic storage containers.
 Learn how to make an emergency kit.

 If told to evacuate, do so immediately.
 Take your emergency supply kit with you.
 Know your evacuation route and final destination before you leave.
 Secure your home the best you can and leave.

 If you are told to stay where you are, go inside and stay inside until emergency officials say it is safe to leave.
 Close all windows, doors, vents, and fireplace dampers.
 Turn off all devices that draw in outside air, such as air conditioners, heat pumps, and fans.
 Listen to local radio and television stations that are broadcasting emergency information and follow instructions from emergency officials.

 Early warning sirens have been installed throughout the 10-mile area surrounding the power stations.
 These sirens alert the public if there should be a General Emergency.
 Dominion Virginia Power tests these sirens every three months.
 The video provides an audio and visual sample of a siren activation:

 Listen to local radio and television stations that are broadcasting emergency information.
 Follow instructions given by emergency officials.

 The Emergency Planning Information Calendar distributed to residents and businesses within 10 miles of North Anna or Surry power stations contains more specific information about preparing for radiological emergencies.
 The information also can be found at the beginning of the yellow pages section of area phone directories.